 Meet Our Team

-For the past 15 years, Steve has served as the President and CEO of the Arizona Restaurant Association (ARA).
+For the past 18 years, Steve has served as the President and CEO of the Arizona Restaurant Association (ARA).
 Leading an organization that promotes dining out is a perfect fit for Mr. Chucri, who had scorched so many dinners he had begun to wonder if “burnt” was a food group.
 The insight Steve has gathered through his experience with the restaurant association was a contributing factor in his decision to run for public office.
 In 2012, Steve was elected to serve as Maricopa County Supervisor for District 2 and has been proudly serving his constituents since he took office in January 2013.
 Steve works with his County colleagues to eliminate excess regulations and create an environment that invites innovation and sustains entrepreneurial growth with a Best in Class mindset.
+Recently, Steve was appointed by the Republic of Estonia to be the Honorary Consul for Arizona.
+This distinction builds upon his experience having traveled around the world on delegation missions, visits with foreign dignitaries, sampling a variety of cuisines, and engaging in unique foreign customs.

-Steve is an alumnus of Brophy College Preparatory and went on to obtain his post‐secondary degree in Business Administration at the University of San Diego.
+Steve is an alumnus of Brophy College Preparatory and went on to obtain his post-secondary degree in Business Administration at the University of San Diego.
 He has received the Sentinel Award from the Greater Phoenix Chamber and the Business Journal’s 40 Under 40 award.
-Steve serves as a Board Member for the Greater Phoenix Economic Council, Community Bridges, Inc., Boys Hope Girls Hope, Mesa Chamber of Commerce, Mesa Downtown Visioning Committee, Valley Leadership, the Phoenix Downtown Partnership and the National Restaurant Association.
+Steve serves as a Board Member for the Greater Phoenix Economic Council, the University of San Diego Alumni, Boys Hope Girls Hope, MAG Regional Council, Valley Leadership, Phoenix Downtown Partnership, National Restaurant Association, Department of Homeland Security Regional Advisory Council for the Central Region, AZ Consular Corps and is past president of the Council of State Restaurant Associations.

 Jana Shelton is the Arizona Restaurant Association’s Vice President of Administration.
 She has served the ARA for 17 years forming valuable and lasting relationships with the ARA’s partners, restaurant and vendor members alike.
 Prior to the ARA, Jana worked in the finance industry for several years.